-Following the acquisition of Virgin Money by Nationwide on 1 October 2024, the Group has made a number of changes to accounting policies and presentation to align with the new Nationwide reporting structure.
+Following the acquisition of the Company by Nationwide on 1 October 2024, the Group has made a number of changes to accounting policies and presentation to align with the new Nationwide reporting structure.
 These changes have been made to enhance comparability and consistency with Nationwide, therefore providing more relevant and reliable information to users of the financial statements.
 In-line with IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors' the changes have been applied retrospectively.

 Changes in accounting policies: these are material changes to the Group's accounting policies that were required to align with the new Nationwide published accounting policies.
-Prior reporting periods have been restated with a cumulative change in the retained earnings position at 1 October 2023 of £355m for the Group and £354m for the Bank.
+Prior reporting periods have been restated with a cumulative change in the retained earnings position at 1 October 2023 of £355m.